ooni/probe-cli/docs/design/dd-003-step-by-step.md

 }
 ```

-The code above allows us to create a OONI DNS Lookup event in a
+The code above allows us to create an OONI DNS Lookup event in a
 straightforward way.
 Now, instead, we need to do work to reconstruct
 what could have been the original messages basing our judgment only on
 the results of LookupHost.
 Likewise, the decorator approach requires us
 to wrap things, while we can collect getaddrinfo results in a way that
-almost feels embarrassing in its simplicity (and where we could quite
+almost feels embarrassing in its simplicity (and where we could get
-easily get the `CNAME` and getaddrinfo's return code):
+the `CNAME` and getaddrinfo's return code very easily):

 ```Diff
  // In internal/netxlite/getaddrinfo_cgo.go